MicrosoftDocs/sdk-api/sdk-api-src/content/libloaderapi/nf-libloaderapi-getprocaddress.md

 If the function succeeds, the return value is the address of the exported function or variable.

 If the function fails, the return value is NULL.
-To get extended error information, call
+To get extended error information, call [GetLastError](../errhandlingapi/nf-errhandlingapi-getlasterror.md).
-<a href="/windows/desktop/api/errhandlingapi/nf-errhandlingapi-getlasterror">GetLastError</a>.

 ## -remarks

-The spelling and case of a function name pointed to by <i>lpProcName</i> must be identical to that in the <b>EXPORTS</b> statement of the source DLL's module-definition (.def) file.
+The spelling and case of a function name pointed to by *lpProcName* must be identical to that in the **EXPORTS** statement of the source DLL's module-definition (.def) file.
 The exported names of functions may differ from the names you use when calling these functions in your code.
 This difference is hidden by macros used in the SDK header files.
-For more information, see
+For more information, see [Conventions for Function Prototypes](/windows/win32/Intl/conventions-for-function-prototypes).
-<a href="/windows/desktop/Intl/conventions-for-function-prototypes">Conventions for Function Prototypes</a>.

-The <i>lpProcName</i> parameter can identify the DLL function by specifying an ordinal value associated with the function in the <b>EXPORTS</b> statement.
-<b>GetProcAddress</b> verifies that the specified ordinal is in the range 1 through the highest ordinal value exported in the .def file.
+The *lpProcName* parameter can identify the DLL function by specifying an ordinal value associated with the function in the **EXPORTS** statement. **GetProcAddress** verifies that the specified ordinal is in the range 1 through the highest ordinal value exported in the .def file.
 The function then uses the ordinal as an index to read the function's address from a function table.

-If the .def file does not number the functions consecutively from 1 to <i>N</i> (where <i>N</i> is the number of exported functions), an error can occur where
-<b>GetProcAddress</b> returns an invalid, non-NULL address, even though there is no function with the specified ordinal.
+If the .def file does not number the functions consecutively from 1 to *N* (where *N* is the number of exported functions), an error can occur where **GetProcAddress** returns an invalid, non-NULL address, even though there is no function with the specified ordinal.

 If the function might not exist in the DLL module—for example, if the function  is available only on Windows Vista but the application  might be running on Windows XP—specify the function by name rather than by ordinal value and design your application to handle the case when the function is not available, as shown in the following code fragment.

 ```cpp
 typedef void (WINAPI *PGNSI)(LPSYSTEM_INFO);

 // Call GetNativeSystemInfo if supported or GetSystemInfo otherwise.